Academic Policies and Regulations

 Teaching Practica

-Practicum placements for the Extended practicum (EDUC 418, 419, 421, 495, and 496) are in Lower Mainland School districts and in selected locations throughout the province.
+Practicum placements for the Extended practicum (EDUC_V 418, 419, 421, 495, and 496) are in Lower Mainland School districts and in selected locations throughout the province.
 The availability of placements in some areas may be limited and students must be prepared to accept placement for the two- and ten-week practica anywhere within 125 km of the UBC campus.
 Students make their own arrangements for and bear the cost of personal transportation and accommodation during practica.

 Grading in the B.Ed.
 Program